synle/react-dialog-mui/README.md

 #### Choice

-This is to display a list of choice which the user needs to select one of the choice
+This presents a list of options for the user to choose from, similar to a single-select dropdown.
+The user must select one option.

 <img width="379" alt="image" src="https://github.com/synle/react-mui-action-dialog/assets/3792401/81140e54-77bd-45af-a28b-b134e7e6f0be">